The Physical Relevance of the Fiducial Cell in Loop Quantum Cosmology: Abstract

 \section{Abstract}

-\textsf{A common way to avoid divergent integrals in homogeneous spatially non-compact gravitational systems, as e.g. cosmology, is to introduce a \textit{fiducial cell} by cutting-off the spatial slice at a finite region $V_o$.
-This is usually considered as an auxiliary integral regulator to be removed after performing computations by sending $V_o \rightarrow \infty$.
-In this paper, we analyse the dependence of the classical and quantum theory of homogeneous, isotropic and spatially flat cosmology on this fiducial cell.
-We show that each fixed $V_o$ regularisation leads to a different canonically independent theory.
-At the classical level, the dynamics of observables is not affected by the regularisation choice on-shell.
-For the quantum theory, however, this leads to a family of regulator dependent quantum representations labelled by $V_o$ and the limit $V_o\to\infty$ becomes then more subtle.
-First, we construct a novel isomorphism between different $V_o$-regularisations, which allows us to identify states in the different $V_o$-labelled Hilbert spaces to ensure equivalent dynamics for any value of the regulator.
-The $V_o \rightarrow \infty$ limit would then correspond to choosing a state for which the volume assigned to the fiducial cell becomes infinite.
-As second main result of our analysis, by looking at observables respectively smeared over the fiducial cell $V_o$ and subregions $V\subset V_o$, we find that quantum fluctuations of the latter explicitly depend on the size of the fiducial cell through the ratio $V/V_o$ interpreted as the (inverse) number of subcells $V$ homogeneously patched together into $V_o$.
-Physically relevant fluctuations for a finite region, as e.g. in the early time regime, would then be unreasonably suppressed in the limit where the volume of the fiducial cell becomes infinite.
-Our results suggest that the fiducial cell is not playing the role of a mere regularisation but is physically relevant at the quantum level and complement previous statements in the literature based on different arguments. }
+A common way to avoid divergent integrals in homogeneous spatially non-compact gravitational systems, as e.g. cosmology, is to introduce a \textit{fiducial cell} by cutting-off the spatial slice at a finite region $V_o$.~This is usually considered as an auxiliary integral regulator to be removed after performing computations by sending $V_o \rightarrow \infty$.~In this paper, we analyse the dependence of the classical and quantum theory of homogeneous, isotropic and spatially flat cosmology on this fiducial cell.~We show that each fixed $V_o$ regularisation leads to a different canonically independent theory.~At the classical level, the dynamics of observables is not affected by the regularisation choice on-shell.~For the quantum theory, however, this leads to a family of regulator dependent quantum representations labelled by $V_o$ and the limit $V_o\to\infty$ becomes then more subtle.~First, we construct a novel isomorphism between different $V_o$-regularisations, which allows us to identify states in the different $V_o$-labelled Hilbert spaces to ensure equivalent dynamics for any value of the regulator.~The $V_o \rightarrow \infty$ limit would then correspond to choosing a state for which the volume assigned to the fiducial cell becomes infinite as appropriate in the late-time regime.~As second main result of our analysis, quantum fluctuations of observables smeared over subregions $V\subset V_o$, unlike those smeared over the full $V_o$, explicitly depend on the size of the fiducial cell through the ratio $V/V_o$ interpreted as the (inverse) number of subcells $V$ homogeneously patched together into $V_o$.~Physically relevant fluctuations for a finite region, as e.g. in the early-time regime, which would be unreasonably suppressed in a na\"ive $V_o\to\infty$ limit, become appreciable at small volumes.~Our results suggest that the fiducial cell is not playing the role of a mere regularisation but is physically relevant at the quantum level and complement previous statements in the literature.